-According to this superior concept of freedom, the good state will not be just a democratic and developmental state, but a "republican state".
-Civic humanism or republican civic values emerged in Rome, with Cicero; reappeared in the northern Italian republics of the quattrocento, with Leonardo Bruni (1370-1444); had their first 'modern' affirmation in the Renascence, with Niccolò Machiavelli (1469-1527); in the seventeenth century, arrived to England, with James Harrington (1611-1677); in the eighteenth century, to France with Montesquieu (1689-1755) and Rousseau (1712-1778), to the United States, with Alexander Hamilton (1755-1804) and James Madison (1751-1836)8.
+According to this superior concept of freedom, the good state will not be just a democratic and developmental state, but also a "republican state".
+Civic humanism or republican civic values emerged in Rome, with Cicero; reappeared in the northern Italian republics of the quattrocento, with Leonardo Bruni (1370-1444); had their first 'modern' affirmation in the Renascence, with Niccolò Machiavelli (1469-1527); in the seventeenth century, arrived to England, with James Harrington (1611-1677); in the eighteenth century, to France with Montesquieu (1689-1755) and Rousseau (1712-1778), to the United States, with Alexander Hamilton (1755-1804) and James Madison (1751-1836)vii.
 The first great modern philosopher to adopt republicanism was Niccolò Machiavelli (1469-1527), a direct successor of the humanists, with his concept of virtù and his book Discourses on Livy (1517).
-The concept of republican state is associated to the concept of "organic" state discussed by Alfred Stepan - a concept that is also originated in Aristotle's philosophy but was continued in the thirteenth century by Thomas Aquinas and became the social doctrine of the Catholic church.9
+The concept of republican state is associated to the concept of "organic" state discussed by Alfred Stepan - a concept that is also originated in Aristotle's philosophy but was continued in the thirteenth century by Thomas Aquinas and became the social doctrine of the Catholic church.vii

-In 1997, I developed the concept or "republican rights" in the essay, "Citizenship and res publica: The emergence of the rights republican rights".10 I started from the classical 1950 essay by H.G.
-Marshall on the successive historical affirmation of rights in modern societies: in the eighteenth century, of the civil rights, in the nineteenth century, the political rights, and in the first half of the twentieth century, the social rights.11 Adopting the same historical method, I argued that in the last quarter of the twentieth century the "republican rights" were emerging - the right that each citizen has that the res publica is used for public objectives.
+In 1997, I developed the concept or "republican rights" in the essay, "Citizenship and res publica: The emergence of the rights republican rights".^{ix} I started from the classical 1950 essay by H.G.
+Marshall on the successive historical affirmation of rights in modern societies: in the eighteenth century, of the civil rights, in the nineteenth century, the political rights, and in the first half of the twentieth century, the social rights.^x

+Adopting the same historical method, I argued that in the last quarter of the twentieth century the "republican rights" were emerging - the right that each citizen has that the res publica is used for public objectives.
 I made such claim because I was seeing on the left and the right academic and politicians concerned with the capture of the patrimony.
 The conservative economists, following a proposition of Anne Krueger, developed the concept of "rent seeking"; the left spoke of the "privatization of the state".

 But why to speak of fourth type of citizens', why to give a name to an obvious right whose disrespect is corruption - a crime identified and punished by all countries?
 The reason was that the violation of the republican rights is usually legal, is protected by the law.
 Businessmen capture the public patrimony by obtaining exemption of taxes, or investment incentives which are assumed to be industrial policy but are not.
 Rentiers and financiers capture the public patrimony by obtaining that the central bank define high interest rates supposedly to fight inflation.
 Public officers capture the public patrimony with high salaries and pensions with no relation with the work done.
 The violence against the republican rights exists in every country, but they are more visible in middle-income countries like Brazil in which the state is not simply a corrupt a predator state, or relatively honest state as is the case in the most advanced democracies.
-We find the predator state in poor countries which export commodities and besides being victims of a major market failure, the Dutch disease, are subject to the natural resource curse - a political and moral problem.12